edwardtanoto/edwardtanoto.github.io/README.md

   - Javascript
   - Python
   - Swift
+  - Dart
+  - Java

+### As a Programmer
+All programming languages aren't that different at its core, so I used my free time to develop skillsets to learn something that can contribute to the market.
+Also trying my best to implement efficient space and time codes.

 ### As a Web Developer
 I am familiar with OOP, module design pattern and state pattern in Javascript, Regular Expression, AJAX and XHR, http REST API ,terminal CLI on macOS, noSQL database like mongoDB, Node's framework Express.js, and Node.js.